linux-nvme/nvme-cli/doc/rst/ioctl.rst

 **Description**

-An I/O Command Set specific Identify Namespace data structre is returned for the namespace specified in **nsid**.
+An I/O Command Set specific Identify Namespace data structure is returned for the namespace specified in **nsid**.

 **Return**